Academic Year Positions

-- SUMMER COMMUNITY WORK-STUDY FELLOWSHIPS provide federal work-study funds for summer community-engaged learning projects.
+- SUMMER COMMUNITY WORK-STUDY FELLOWSHIPS provide work-study funds for summer community-engaged learning projects.
 These projects may be primarily socially or environmentally focused.
 Funds are available on a competitive basis.
 Students can design projects in non-profit agencies or apply for jobs already listed for local organizations.
-Funds can be used locally or in other parts of the country with preference being given to local projects.
-Students MUST qualify for federal work-study funds in both the current academic year and the following academic year.
+Students MUST qualify for work-study funds in both the current academic year and the following academic year.
 Students are paid $12.40/hour for up to 300 hours of work.
 Work may be part-time or full-time.
 Host agencies typically agree to reimburse Bates College for 25% of the student’s total earnings.
 Applicants must also submit a strong letter of support from the agency supervisor and from a faculty member.
-Summer work cannot begin until June 1st.
 For more information, contact Peggy Rotundo (email@example.com) at the Harward Center for Community Partnerships or click here to download an application.

 Click here to download a tip sheet on writing a Harward Center summer grant proposal.